Annapurna Circuit Trek Difficulties

 Another most common difficulty that a trekker has to face is weather conditions.
 As bad weather can hit anytime in the Himalayan region of Nepal.

 The weather is unpredictable in the Himalayan region of Nepal.
 Besides, snow, rain, and heavy wind can hit the Himalayan region anytime.
-Sometimes you may have to stay at one place because of bad weather.
+Sometimes you may have to stay in one place because of bad weather.

 On the other hand, sometimes because of heavy rainfall the highest elevation at Thorong La Pass is closed to the trekkers.
 Because of heavy wind, rainfall, and dark weather one may have to fault their journey.